 Sounds confusing right?

-WordPress not only has a large user base but now it has a tonne of new developers too, In the beginning, I was worried that I had to add a plugin for every small widget and feature but later realized that there are some new plugins that have many features/blocks/widgets such that they replace ten other plugins and some even have the option to turn off features which we don’t use.
+WordPress not only has a large user base but now it has a tonne of new plugins and developers too, In the beginning, I was worried that I had to add a plugin for every small element/widget but later realized that there were some newer plugins that have many features/blocks/widgets, they can replace ten other plugins, and some even have the option to turn off the features which we don’t use.
 This might reduce some bloat, however removing old plugins is not recommended as it can break our site, is is possible but if so, we need to convert the old blocks carefully.

 3. Does this plugin add real value ?

-There are some small features that users need like social sharing etc. Now, these plugins may be small with a limited number of features however a single share of your article will add so much value.
-Hence think twice of the value before installing a plugin, some are more important than the others.
+There are some minor features that users need like social sharing etc. Now, these plugins may come with a limited number of features however a single share of our article will add so much value.
+Hence, think twice about the value, before installing a plugin, some are more important than the others.

-4. Sometimes it’s just one line of code
+4. Sometimes it might be one line of code